-Fausset's Bible Dictionary says there is a link between Judas the Galilean and this radical sect of Judaism.
+Fausset's Bible Dictionary also states there is a link between Judas the Galilean and the radical zealots of Judaism.
 Fausset states, "Led the rebellion in the days of the taxing . . .
 These 'Gaulonites' (Flavius Josephus also refers to this Judas as 'Judas a Gaulonite') were precursors of the Zealots . . ."
 Easton's Bible Dictionary defines them as "A sect of Jews which originated with Judas the Gaulonite."

 Gamaliel, a well-known and respected Pharisee who was a member of the Sanhedrin, directly references the Zealots in the New Testament.
 He used what happened to Judas and his group to urge the council to treat the apostles carefully.